lancewood1/cloud-native-course-errata/README.md

   - Lab extras (in case you finish earlier than others)
   - References

-  Please also note that I, as non-JPMC employee, do not have access to the official lab document - I am using pseudo lab document that is supposed to be close to what you have.
+  Please also note that I, as non-employee, do not have access to the official lab document - I am using pseudo lab document that is supposed to be close to what you have.